 This evening you'll sit down to a wonderful group "get-acquainted dinner".
 The Irish are hearty eaters, and often you'll find the cuisine of the rugged countryside fused with the sophisticated nature of the urban environment.
 The menus are varied, dominated by whatever is in season.
 Pork and lamb from the local farms are always popular, and seafood is a local favorite, with fresh fish from the nearby ocean as well as native salmon appearing regularly.
-Of course the regional favorite is Irish stew, washed down with mugs of Guinness or Murphy's Irish Stout.
-For those more inclined to wine, the vintages of all Europe are available as well.
+Of course the regional favorite is Irish stew, try to sample it at least once during your stay here.

 All of the great food, combined with a little jet lag will ensure that you sleep well tonight!

 Day 2 - Cobh, Whiskey and the Titanic

 Today you'll take the coast road to Midleton for a tour of the Old Midleton Distillery, where you'll have a guided tour of the whiskey process, explore the exhibitions at leisure and (of course) have a tasting.
-Lter you'll continue to the pretty coastal village of Cobh, renowned as a major emigration point from Ireland to countries all over the world.
+Later you'll continue to the pretty coastal village of Cobh, renowned as a major emigration point from Ireland to countries all over the world.
 Cobh was also the last port of call for the ill-fated 'Titanic' before her voyage across the Atlantic.
 Visit the Queenstown Story which tells the history of both these events.

 Day 3 - Kinsale, Skibbereen and Kenmare

 After a hearty Irish breakfast you'll check out of your hotel, board your private coach and travel westwards along the smaller coastal road.
 Our first stop will be the historic seaport of Kinsale, the perfect venue to explore.
 Continuing westward along the coast, we'll wind our way through village after village until we arrive at the town of Skibbereen, infamous for being the epicenter of the Great Famine of the 1840's, where over a million people lost their lives.
 We'll have a fascinating tour of the Heritage Center to broaden our understanding of this cataclysmic event that changed Irish history.